s212781/MLOps-Project-Group13/Paws4ever/README.md

 - Xception
 - Inception-V3

-## Dataset

-To create a good classifier, a good dataset is needed.
-The Standford Dogs Dataset found on Kaggle includes 20.000 images and features 120 dog breeds.

 ## Other frameworks used

 Albumentations - Could potentially be used to augment data if we perform training on the framework.
 This is uncertain since training could take too long given our hardware limititations.

 Organization
 ------------